 A Door Frame cill is normally thicker than the Door Frame threshold, the cill is anything from 25mm to 55mm thick and can be the same breadth, from inside to outside or allow it to project past the outer face of the Door Frame by anything from 20mm to 90mm, the reason for this projection is to help shed any water away from the Door Frame or to cover any concrete or brick step.

 Please be aware that on all exterior door frames you must ensure the Door Frame cill or threshold will be thick enough to allow the door to open in without fouling the step.
-Some homes are built in such a way that the Door Frame cill actually sits lower than the interior floor level and also the Door Frame lintol can sit above the inside level of the plasterwork.
+Some homes are built in such a way that the Door Frame cill sits lower than the interior floor level and also the Door Frame lintel can sit above the inside level of the plaster work.
 We normally fit a weather bar on top of any exterior door frame cill or threshold to help with draught proofing.